intanpebriyani/PortfolioProjects/README.md

 ## About

 👋 Hello!
-I'm **Intan Pebriyani**, an accounting student with 4+ years of administrative experience and a growing passion for **data analytics**.
+I'm Intan Pebriyani, an accounting student with 4+ years of administrative experience and a growing passion for data analytics.

-This repository showcases my portfolio of **data dashboard and analytical projects** built using **Microsoft Excel, Power BI, and MySQL,** with datasets sourced from **Kaggle**.
-It reflects my ongoing journey in **data analytics**, where I transform raw data through **cleaning, transformation, and visualization** into insightful dashboards that support **data-driven decision-making** in sales, finance, and business performance.
+This repository showcases my portfolio of data dashboard and analytical projects built using Microsoft Excel, Power BI, and MySQL with datasets sourced from Kaggle.
+It reflects my ongoing journey in data analytics, where I transform raw data through cleaning, transformation, and visualization into insightful dashboards that support data-driven decision-making in sales, finance, and business performance.

 Each project demonstrates my ability to: